 Capital expenditures vary depending on prevailing business factors, including current and anticipated market conditions.
 Historically, capital expenditures have for the most part remained at relatively low levels in comparison to the operating cash flows generated during the corresponding periods.
-We expect our 2013 capital expenditures to be approximately \$8-\$12 million primarily related to rolling stock and equipment, including lease buyouts, and facility improvements to support our operations.
+We expect our 2014 capital expenditures to be approximately \$15-\$20 million primarily related to rolling stock, equipment and facility improvements to support our operations.